 Pilgrimage | Beach

-Udupi is one of the most famous tourist places to visit in Karnataka, mainly for its pilgrimage importance and beautiful beaches.
+Udupi is one of the most famous Pilgrimage Sites in Karnataka and well known for it's beautiful beaches.
 Located between the verdant mountains of the Western Ghats and the Arabian Sea, Udupi is the land of breathtaking beauty.
 It is about 403 km from the city of Bangalore.

 Udupi is famous for Sri Krishna Temple which attracts pilgrims from all over India.
 This temple has a fascinating idol of Lord Krishna that is richly adorned with jewels.
-Another attraction of Sri Krishna Temple is the Kanakana Kindi, a small window through which Lord Krishna is believed to have given darshan to his devotee, Kanakadasa.
 Apart from the temple, Malpe Beach, Kaup Beach & St Mary's Island are the top places to visit as part of Udupi tour packages.

 Pilgrimage | Beach